What is the Delaware River Sojourn?

 5. Enjoy the lunch provided.

-8. Gather for an evening program on nature, culture, history, or river issues.
+8. Gather for dinner and an evening program on nature, culture, history, or river issues.

 9. Enjoy campfire camaraderie or evening entertainment.